 You are equipped.

 I firmly believe that if you are pregnant, you are already a parent.
 You don’t become a parent the day your child is born.
 You become a parent when you discover that your child is growing inside you and that is when you start making important decisions for your child.
-You make medical decisions regarding your prenatal care which affects your baby.
+You make medical decisions regarding your prenatal care.
 You make decisions about what you will and won’t eat in order to keep your baby safe.
 You make decisions about genetic testing, birth plan, which pediatrician to use, etc. Not only are you a parent already, but I believe that God designed your specific baby for you and He has equipped you to be that child’s parent.
 He will give you the wisdom, the strength and the love you need to get through this pregnancy because that is what you need to do as this baby’s parent.
 Every parent is going to struggle in different ways along their parenting journey with each of their children, whether it’s during pregnancy, during the toddler years, teenage years or when their children are adults.
 Each one of my children needs certain things from me as their mother and many times it requires a dying to self on my part.
 Awkward confrontations with fellow parents, losing sleep during infant years, hours spent in the pediatrician’s office or staying up late waiting for your teenager to come home.
 Liam, Asher, Lucy, Nora and Callum have all needed me to parent them in certain ways.
 Actually, writing this blog post is one of the things I feel I need to do to “parent” Lucy the best way I know how.
 All of the stress, the agony and the pain of your high risk pregnancy?
 This is what this child needs from you as their mother.
 This is your sacrifice for your baby and you are equipped to do these things for your child.

 I applaud you if you’ve made it all the way through this long blog post!
 To wrap things up, I want you to know that YOU CAN DO THIS.
 I have experienced outcomes on the worst and the best ends of the spectrum when it comes to high risk pregnancies.
 One pregnancy ended with the death of my child and two of my high risk pregnancies ended with healthy babies.
 Throughout these experiences God was faithful and He gave me what I needed at the time to get through it.
 I was not consumed and you will not be either.
 You are going to get through this.